 “From Russia with Love” was Ian Fleming’s breakthrough: a hard-hitting, Soviet-focused romp on the Orient Express delving deep into James Bond’s psychology and habits and presenting top Bond villains Rosa Klebb and Red Grant.
+This sexist, homophobic cold-war time capsule is nonetheless one of the most gripping of Fleming’s thrillers.

 What if Ian Fleming wrote a James Bond novel in which the hero did not appear until halfway through?